 A graduation application may be withdrawn by contacting the Registrar's Office in writing.
 The application may not be transferred to a future term.
 A student must reapply for graduation candidacy.
 The application fee does transfer to a future term.
 Students should direct questions about graduation applications to the Registrar's Office.
+Call (573) 518-2204 if you have graduation questions.

-Article V. Student Policy
+Article V-Student Policy